 Rocket Lawyer has been around since 2008, its founders wanting to create a company providing legal documents that could be created and shared by everyone at a lower cost than retaining the services of an attorney.
 The company soon expanded out into the provision of do-it-yourself legal services, including will-preparation.
 According to Rocket Lawyer, the company has helped some 20 million people in the United States, including 165,000 wills.

 Rocket Lawyer are a subscription service, meaning that they don’t offer a one-time payment to buy software.
 What they do offer is a legal consultation service, and so while users can theoretically prepare a will for free using their website, there is a charge for printing and sharing that document.
-The company is more designed for small business owners, but there are some advantages to choosing them from the many will-preparation software companies available.
+The company is more designed for small business owners, but there are some advantages to choosing them ahead of the rest of the best online will maker (opens in new tab) software available today.

 How much does Rocket Lawyer cost?